 Some insurance companies will give an exception for an out-of-network provider if they do not have in-network providers.
 Sometimes the providers they offer are not IBCLC Lactation Consultants.
 To be clear, an IBCLC is a lactation specialist.
 The IBCLC is an internationally recognized certification, considered the most rigorous standard for lactation education, requiring the most background in lactation education and clinical, one-on-one experience.

 Breastfeeding help is a healthy investment for the whole family and even for the planet!
 The longer a mother breastfeeds, the more long-term health benefits for her and her baby.
 In addition. you’ll save money on formula, bottles and likely less doctor visits.
 You also reduce the amount of trash and plastics.
 It’s a win win situation for everyone.

 Here are some helpful resource in advocating for these benefits, It's always a good idea to document all your calls and correspondences with your insurance company so it’s clear what you’ve been told.

 • You can file a complaint with the Commissioner of Insurance in Massachusetts.

-Donald Judson, the Commissioner of Insurance in Massachusetts, issued a bulletin on July 6, 2016 that clarifies this.
+Donald Judson, the Commissioner of Insurance in Massachusetts, issued a bulletin on July 6, 2016 that clarifies the benefits.
 "Federal Requirement that Carriers Cover Certain Lactation Services Without Any Consumer Cost-Sharing".

-The National Women’s Law Center has a very practical tool kit to help you understand and advocate for your benefits under the Affordable Care Act.
+• The National Womens Law Center has a helpful booklet that explains your benefits under the Affordable Care Act.